eddietree/FunkAssetBundles/ReadMe.md

+# Info
+This is the asset bundle management we're using at Funktronic Labs.
+It's provided here as-is, with no support.

 ## Asset Bundles

 AssetBundles are not used by default in the Editor.
 You can force the editor to use them by changing `AssetBundleService.USE_ASSETDATABASE` to true.